Reformation and Renewal

 And what was Peter’s response?
 Let’s make three tents, one for Moses, Elijah and Jesus, and camp here!

-I see denominations as movements of God that have stagnated into man made structures that are built to try to contain what God has done in the past, but instead they tend to contain (as in limit) what God is doing in the present.
+I see denominations as movements of God that have stagnated into man made structures that are built to try to contain what God has done in the past.
+If we are not careful, they can contain (as in limit) what God is doing in the present.
 Perhaps, I am a bit cynical in that respect.
 I am willing to admit that.

 Because of my journey to Christ and the path I have walked since becoming a believer, though, I view denominations, all of them, with suspicion.
 It seems that they have all camped out on some aspect(s) of biblical truth, building up doctrine, some of them in very elaborate structures, around those truths.
 Just as the Catholic Church was to me at one time a white-washed tomb, a beautiful cathedral of ornate ritual having little or no life in it (or so I thought), I see a little of that in each denomination and in each expression of Christian faith that is not continually open to renewal from God.

 I don’t want anyone to take this the wrong way.
 I am not saying that God is not moving in the Catholic church, or in any denomination or person who attends a denominational church.
-God is able to work wherever there are people willing to submit to him.
+God is able to work and does work wherever there are people willing to submit to him.

-To be fair, as well, nondenominational and independent churches and people who go to them are no less human in their tendency to camp on a static understandings and expressions of faith in God.
+To be fair, as well, nondenominational and independent churches and people who go to them are no less human in their tendency to camp on static understandings and expressions of faith in God.
 We are all like that.
+We all need renewal.

-We are all susceptible to straying off the path, getting too far over to one side or the other on any aspect of biblical truth, letting go of sound doctrine while clutching a bit too tightly to pet doctrines, and getting into ruts in our thinking.
-We all have the Pharisaical tendency to want to reduce God to a set of definitions, rules and ways of doing things.
+We are all susceptible to straying off the path, getting too far over to one side or the other on any aspect of biblical truth, letting go of sound doctrine while clutching a bit too tightly to pet doctrines.
+We get into ruts in our thinking and our habits.
+We all have the Pharisaical tendency to want to reduce God to a set of definitions, rules, and ways of doing things.

-So on this day in which we remember the Reformation.
-I am not going to celebrate reformation, but renewal of the mind.
+So on this day when we remember the Reformation.
+I am not going to celebrate reformation, but renewal.
 We don’t need reformation as much as we need transformation and constant renewal of our minds, always testing to determine the will of God.[3]
-We need to be continually “renewed in the spirit of [our] minds”[4] as new, living creatures created after the likeness of God, having fellowship with Him and always being guided by His Holy Spirit in the way we think.
+We need to be continually “renewed in the spirit of [our] minds”[4] as new, living creatures created after the likeness of God, having fellowship with Him and always being guided by His Holy Spirit in the way we think and act.

 ~~~~~~~~~~~~~~~~~~~~~